About the site

 - Docker, which wraps the local build process and nginx on my server

-- Travis CI, which builds and publishes the site
+- Azure Pipelines, which builds and publishes the site

 - Linode, who provide the Linux server where I run nginx (referral link)